 - The "bowed-out" shape of the PPF reflects the principle of increasing opportunity cost. - Not all resources are the same, which is why the PPF bows out.
 Publishers are better at producing books and Hollywood studios are better at producing movies.
 Moving along the frontier and producing more movies inevitably means that more and more publishers must produce movies.
 As this happens, the increase in movies becomes smaller and the decrease in books becomes larger. - Emphasize the intercepts where the PPF crosses the axes.
 Take the vertical intercept in the figure.
 At this point all resources are used to produce movies.
-Basically, to get to that point the economy has crammed and slammed every resource into movie production.
-Now when the economy moves down the PPF to produce the first book, that book is really inexpensive-has very low opportunity cost-because the economy uses resources better suited for book production first rather than movies. - As more and more resources are diverted from production of one good to another, the smaller the additional increase in the production of the one good will be and the larger the decrease in the production of the other good will be.
+Basically to get to that point the economy has crammed and slammed every resource into movie production.
+Now when the economy moves down the PPF to produce the first book, that book is really inexpensive-has very low opportunity cost-because the economy uses resources better suited for book production first rather than movies. - As more and more resources are diverted from production of one good to another, the smaller the additional increase in the production of the one good will be and the larger the decrease in the production of the other good.

 You can bring in the relationship of slope and opportunity cost here if you want.
-OPTION 1: A soft way to bring in slope is to offer it as a double check on calculating marginal cost: "The opportunity cost of whatever is being measured on the horizontal axis is equal to the magnitude of the slope of the PPF" OPTION 2: You can also introduce the slope of a curve is the slope of a tangent line to the curve.
+OPTION 1: A soft way to bring in slope is to offer it as a double check on calculating marginal cost: "The opportunity cost of whatever is being measured on the horizontal axis is equal to the magnitude of the slope of the PPF."
+OPTION 2: You can also introduce the slope of a curve as the slope of a tangent line to the curve, that is, the slope of the line that is "just kissing" the curve at a single point.

 The bowed-out shape is a key feature of typical PPFs, often overlooked by the student (and too often not accentuated by the instructor).
-The key here is to link the ever-increasing opportunity cost exhibited by the shape of a bowed out PPF with that of the marginal cost curve, which is upward sloping.
+The key here is to link the ever increasing opportunity cost exhibited by the shape of a bowed out PPF with that of the marginal cost curve, which is upward sloping.
+Simply stated, some resources are better suited for the production of one good or the other.